vitalyvch/nvml/doc/strace.ebpf.1.md

 # FILES #

-Putting into current directory following files allow to customize eBPF code for supporting more newer eBPF VM features in newer kernels.
-Also if current directory does not contain trace.h strace.ebpf on first start saves built-in trace.h into current directory.
+Putting into directory, supplied with -N option, modified template files allow to customize eBPF code for supporting more newer eBPF VM features in newer kernels.

+Also if current directory does not contain trace.h file, strace.ebpf on first start saves built-in trace.h into current directory.
 Saved built-in describe binary log's format.

  - trace.h
- - trace_head.c
- - trace_tp_all.c
- - trace_kern_tmpl.c
- - trace_libc_tmpl.c
- - trace_file_tmpl.c
- - trace_fileat_tmpl.c
+ - ...

+The rest of files could be figured out by looking into debug output, into eBPF source code.

 # EXAMPLES #